-4. Regulating authorities
+3. Regulating authorities

-- (1) The police officer in command of each police district shall be the regulating authority for that police district. - (2) Whenever in this Act a convener is required to give a convening notice to a regulating authority, such notice shall be deemed to have been duly given if delivered to the police officer in charge of a police station closest in proximity to the place where the gathering is proposed to be held or, in the absence of the police officer in charge, the most senior officer present in that police station.
+- The police officer in command of each police district shall be the regulating authority for that police district. - (2) Whenever in this Act a convener is required to give a convening notice to a regulating authority, such notice shall be deemed to have been duly given if delivered to the police officer in charge of a police station closest in proximity to the place where the gathering is proposed to be held or, in the absence of the police officer in charge, the most senior officer present in that police station. - (3) The police officer referred to in subsection (2) shall immediately notify the regulating authority of a convening notice received under that subsection.